juanpabloaj/morgue/README.md

 ## Morgue

-To store and request body responses.
+To store and request response bodies.

 It uses the URI as the storage key.